 Additionally, if the federal government receives revenues from domestic oil and gas development beyond that which was anticipated for a given year, those additional amounts will be apportioned for education funding as the states see fit.

 The funding allocation system allows for state legislatures to determine how best to direct the funds so they can address the unique educational issues faced by their state.
 By allocating mineral development royalties for education, we can provide a much needed investment in the future of our country without the need to raise taxes or cut funding to other necessary services or programs, while having the added benefit of creating new jobs.
-H.R.
-3235 favors local control rather than Washington directives for education policy.
+The Education and Energy Act favors local control rather than Washington directives for education policy.
 This is a win-win for our children, educators, higher education students, job seekers, and American families seeking affordable domestic energy.

 Challenging economic times call for outside-the-box thinking, and I will continue to work to advance legislation to provide America’s youth with the education opportunities that they deserve.

 I support local control for states, communities, parents and educators to make education decisions and craft custom lesson plans to meet individual needs and most effectively educate our children.